-Zeolites – Zeolites have been used to decontaminate animals, particularly sheep and reindeer, which have ingested radiation following nuclear disasters such as Chernobyl.
+Zeolites – Zeolites have been used to decontaminate animals, particularly sheep and reindeer, which have ingested radiation (especially Cesium 137) following nuclear disasters such as Chernobyl.
 Addition of zeolites to contaminated soils has shown to reduce up-take of radionuclides by plants, and hence, reduce the spreading of contamination through the food chain.
 (Introduction to Zeolite Science and Practice by Herman van Bekkum).
 With Cesium-137 the main issue is that it is mistaken for potassium by living organisms, and absorbed into almost all tissues emitting gamma and beta radiation.
 Although it is removed by the body fairly quickly, the damage to cells and to DNA can be devastating.
 Do not take any product containing zeolite if you are taking any prescription medication containing heavy metals, such as high dose lithium, or containing platinum, which can be found in some cancer medications or Radiotherapy with chemotherapy check with your practitioner.
 The best zeolite formula I have found is Advanced Cellular Zeolite Extra Strength.

 More Info for Review